Logo

 Abstract Reasoning

-Suitable for recruitment and in development settings, an assessment of abstract reasoning helps identify candidates who are good at strategic thinking, besides gauging their ability to cope under pressure and how well they can pick up new, abstract concepts.
+Suitable for recruitment and development settings, an assessment of abstract reasoning helps identify candidates who are good at strategic thinking, besides gauging their ability to cope under pressure and how well they can pick up new, abstract concepts.

 Verbal Reasoning